-- 1) Suppliers understand the mechanism of biotope evaluation and the necessity to perform it before logging, because there was only one case when there was a high possibility of existing forest biotopes when inspecting the site and it amounts only to 3 % of performed audits. - 2) Cultural heritage is considered during logging process, the former being regulated by the legislation of Latvia - no violations were found; during the audit, one acknowledgment from a local government about preserving cultural heritage was expressed. - During the audit, no violations concerning bird monitoring were found deadwood and standing trees are left in cutovers.
+- 1) Suppliers understand the mechanism of biotope evaluation and the necessity to perform it before logging. - 2) During the audit, no violations concerning bird monitoring were found deadwood and standing trees are left in cutovers.
 Furthermore, various logging restrictions defined in the administrative territories are followed.